Estimates for harmonic functions near pseudo-corners: Introduction

 These results provide transparent and easy to understand examples for the discussion of some aspects of potential theory on Lipschitz domains.

-In particular, concerning the question of regularity in Sobolev spaces, they show how the norm of the solution operator of the Dirichlet problem can depend not only on the angles of the corners of a corner domain (i.e.\ its Lipschitz constant), but also on the distance between the corners, in contrast to the mere existence of a bounded solution operator that only depends on these angles, as long as there are only a finite number of corners.
+In particular, concerning the question of regularity in Sobolev spaces, they illustrate how the norm of the solution operator of the Dirichlet problem can depend not only on the angles of the corners of a corner domain (i.e.\ its Lipschitz constant), but also on the distance between the corners, in contrast to the mere existence of a bounded solution operator that only depends on these angles, as long as there are only a finite number of corners.

 In addition, it is seen that the choice of norm in fractional Sobolev spaces is crucial.
-Whereas the interpolation norm, i.e. the norm defined by Hilbert space interpolation, may provide an operator norm that remains uniformly bounded with respect to $\varepsilon$, the natural norm, i.e. the norm defined equivalently either by Sobolev-Slobodecki\u{\i} fractional integrals or by restriction from a larger smooth domain, may lead to an operator norm that explodes as $\varepsilon\to0$.
-The two norms are then equivalent, but in a non-uniform way.
+In interpolation theory for Banach spaces, it has been known \cite{Ch-WHewettMoiola:2015,Ch-WHewettMoiola:2022} that for the case of Hilbert spaces the standard methods, defined for example by the $K$-functional, the $J$-functional, complex interpolation, or fractional powers of positive operators, all give the same interpolation spaces with identical norms and that for Sobolev spaces on Lipschitz domains, these norms are equivalent to the natural norms, i.e. the norms defined equivalently either by Sobolev-Slobodecki\u{\i} fractional integrals or by restriction from a larger smooth domain.
+However, the constants in these norm equivalences may depend on the domain in a way that is hard to estimate, especially if compounded by the notoriously difficult problem of interpolation of subspaces \cite{Asekritova:2015,Zerulla:2022}.
+For our family of domains $\Omega_{\varepsilon}$, we find that the interpolation norm may provide an operator norm that remains uniformly bounded with respect to $\varepsilon$, whereas the natural norm may lead to an operator norm that explodes as $\varepsilon\to0$.
+Thus we have examples where the two norms then are equivalent, but in a non-uniform way.